Missing Value (MV) indicators allow individual data fields to be flagged if the original data is missing or suspect.

 - Q: Data currently under quality control review.

-- N: Required field marked by site as 'data not available'.
+- N: Data in this field has been marked as not usable.

 Customize at the Site Level